Pakistani stocks end higher; rupee weakens; o/n rates fall

 * Dow up 0.05 pct, S&P 500 down 0.14 pct, Nasdaq down 0.08 pct (Updates to mid-afternoon, changes byline)

-The slight rise followed several days of uncertainty in the market as peace talks crumbled between the Pakistani government and the Taliban.
+Investors took keen interest at the bourse after the State Bank of Pakistan decided to keep the policy rate unchanged in its latest Monetary Policy Statement.

-Institutional buying was seen in Engro Corporation, Engro Fertilizer and in the cement sector, said dealer Samar Iqbal at Topline Securities.
+Engro Corporation remained high on the investor radar as it had closed on the upper cap while banking sector scrips remained mixed due to lack of change in the discount rate, said Asad Siddiqui at Topline Securities.

-Engro Corporation Ltd rose 5.0 percent to 182.10 rupees while Maple Leaf Cement Factory Ltd was up 4.85 percent to 27.90 rupees.
+Engro Corporation rose 5 percent to 188.56 rupees and National Bank of Pakistan was down 1.16 percent to 58.19 rupees.

-Overnight rates in the money market fell to 7.50 percent from Thursday's close of 8.25 percent.
+Overnight rates in the money market fell to 9.50 percent from Friday's close of 9.75 percent.
 (Compiled by the Karachi newsroom)

 * Dow up 0.05 pct, S&P 500 down 0.14 pct, Nasdaq down 0.08 pct (Updates to mid-afternoon, changes byline)